morungos/node-word-extractor/README.md

 ### word-extractor

-Read data from a Word document using node.js
+Read data from a Word document using node.js.

+Important note: this project supports the original Word .doc format, not its .docx successor.

 #### Why use this module?